McCune–Albright syndrome: Endocrine abnormalities

 For treatment of precocious puberty, the aromatase inhibitor such as letrozole is effective at prevent bleeding episodes and preventing short stature.
 In boys, these should be combined with drugs such as spironolactone and flutamide to treat androgen excess.
 Periodic ultrasounds of testicular lesions should be performed to screen for cancer.

 Hyperthyroidism is managed with medications such as thioamides.
 However, because hyperthyroidism in McCune–Albright syndrome does not resolve, surgery or radiation are more definitive treatments.
 Periodic thyroid examination should be performed to screen for thyroid cancer.

 Oral phosphate and calcitriol may be given for treatment of hypophosphatemia.

 For growth hormone excess, treatment with somatostatin analogues or pegvisomant may be effective.
 Surgery may be an option, but may be complicated by the cranial abnormalities associated with the disorder.
 Excessive prolactin secretion may also occur; this is treated with dopamine agonists such as cabergoline.
 Radiation therapy has been associated with malignant transformation of skull base fibrous dysplasia, and should be avoided in all but the most dire cases.

 Cushing syndrome is a rare but potentially fatal complication that can occur in the first year of life.
 Adrenalectomy is the treatment of choice.
 Metyrapone may also be used for treatment.

 Epidemiology

-McCune–Albright syndrome is estimated to occur at a frequency between 1 person in 100,000 to 1 person in 1,000,000 individuals worldwide.
+McCune–Albright syndrome is estimated to occur at a frequency between 1 in 100,000 to 1 in 1,000,000 individuals worldwide.